Author: Vanessa Ngan, Staff Writer, 2006.

 Potassium permanganate is useful in the following dermatological conditions:

 Potassium permanganate crystals and concentrated solutions are caustic and can burn the skin.
 Even fairly dilute solutions can irritate skin and repeated use may cause burns.
 If redness or irritation continues, notify your doctor.
-When preparing solutions make sure that the crystals or tablets are fully dissolved in water before using.
+When preparing solutions, make sure that the crystals or tablets are fully dissolved in water before using.

 Potassium permanganate soaks are not suitable for dry skin conditions.

 Note that potassium permanganate may leave a brown stain on skin and nails as well as the bath or vessel holding the solution.
+Use nail varnish or by apply soft paraffin to fingernails and toenails before treatment.

 See the DermNet NZ bookstore.